Hemachandransomanathan/groweasyCRM/README.md

-An AI-powered CSV importer that maps leads from *any* CSV layout — Facebook Lead Ads, Google Ads exports, real-estate CRMs, sales reports, hand-built spreadsheets — into GrowEasy's fixed CRM schema, using Claude for the field mapping.
+An AI-powered CSV importer that maps leads from *any* CSV layout — Facebook Lead Ads, Google Ads exports, real-estate CRMs, sales reports, hand-built spreadsheets — into GrowEasy's fixed CRM schema, using an LLM (via Groq) for the field mapping.

 Built for the GrowEasy Software Developer assignment.